Shubhamm-02/Type-Ahead/README.md

 # Search Typeahead System

-A search-as-you-type suggestion system — like the dropdown you see on Google, Amazon, or YouTube.
+A search-as-you-type suggestion system, like the dropdown you see on Google, Amazon, or YouTube.
 As you type a **prefix**, it returns the **top 10 most popular queries** that start with it, ranked by how often they've been searched.
 It also records searches, surfaces **trending** queries, serves reads